CivicActions/ssp-toolkit/docs/controls/AU.md

 ##### Drupal

 Drupal's Watchdog log are configured to track all relevant auditable events as defined by Client

-* Apache access log: Contains a list of requests for your website that have bypassed Varnish.
+- Apache access log: Contains a list of requests for your website that have bypassed Varnish.
 These requests include pages, theme files, and static media files.

-* Apache error log: Records any Apache-level issues.
+- Apache error log: Records any Apache-level issues.
 The issues reported here are usually caused by general server issues, including capacity problems, .htaccess problems, and missing files.

-* Drupal page request log: Records all Drupal page loads on your website.
+- Drupal page request log: Records all Drupal page loads on your website.
-* Drupal Watchdog log: Records Drupal-related actions on your website.
-  The Watchdog log is recorded on your databse if you have enabled the syslog module.
+- Drupal Watchdog log: Records Drupal-related actions on your website.
+The Watchdog log is recorded on your database if you have enabled the syslog module.

-* MySQL slow query log: Contains a list of MySQL queries that have taken longer than one second to complete.
+- MySQL slow query log: Contains a list of MySQL queries that have taken longer than one second to complete.

-* PHP error log: Records any issues that occur during the PHP processing portion of a page load.
+- PHP error log: Records any issues that occur during the PHP processing portion of a page load.
 Issues reported here are usually caused by a website’s code, configuration, or content.

 #### b